 \section{Background}

-In this section we provide a background on the measurement procedure as well as the semiclassical analysis tools required in proving our main result.
-Throughout this paper we consider $h = (2\pi N)^{-1} >0$ as the semiclassical parameter where $N \in \mathbb N$.
+In this section, we provide a background on the measurement procedure as well as the semiclassical analysis tools required to prove our main result.
+Throughout this paper, we consider $h = (2\pi N)^{-1} >0$ as the semiclassical parameter where $N \in \mathbb N$.